binakot/Multi-Node-TimescaleDB/README.md

 * TimescaleDB can be elastically scaled out by simply `adding data nodes` to a distributed database.
 TimescaleDB can (and will) adjust the number of space partitions as new data nodes are added.
 Although existing chunks will not have their space partitions updated, the new settings will be applied to newly created chunks.

-## TODOs

-* Migrate to TimescaleDB with PostGIS extension and add more geospatial examples.
-Good place to start: https://github.com/timescale/examples